 All children will access a rich, ambitious, challenging curriculum; one that is broad balanced and relevant, fostering curiosity, creativity and a life-long love of learning.
 It will prepare them well for each stage of education, employment or training and enable them, as educated citizens, to contribute to creating a better world.

-St Joseph's has mixed age classes for all year groups.
+St Joseph's has some mixed age classes and some individual year groups.
+As our school continues to expand, we must ensure that we are adapting and changing to meet the needs of our children.
 The curriculum is taught for all Years 1-6.
 To avoid repetition and ensure progression in key skills the curriculum is taught in a 2 year cycle depending on year groups.

 Our curriculum is supported by Cornerstones which is led by Big Ideas covering all aspects of learning.
 We believe that children deserve a balanced curriculum that enables them to develop a deep understanding of all subjects and the interconnections between them.
 The rationale for the Cornerstones Curriculum takes the form of 10 big ideas that provide a purpose for the aspects, skills, knowledge and contexts chosen to form the substance of the curriculum.
 These big ideas form a series of multi-dimensional interconnected threads across the curriculum, allowing children to encounter and revisit their learning through a variety of subject lenses.
 Over time, these encounters help children to build conceptual frameworks that will enable a better understanding of increasingly sophisticated information and ideas.